ttadano/alamode/docs/source/anphondir/inputanphon.rst

 * RENORM_2TO1ST-tag = 0 | 1 | 2

  === ==============================================================
-  0   Real-space IFC renormalization. (not recommended) 1   Finite difference method with respect to strain.
+  0   Set zero.
-  2   Set zero.
+  1   Real-space IFC renormalization. (not recommended) 2   Finite difference method with respect to strain.
  === ==============================================================

- :Default: 1
+ :Default: 2
  :Type: Integer

  :Description: This option specifies the method to calculate first-order derivatives of first-order IFCs with respect to strain